 Ozempic carries a boxed warning regarding the risk of thyroid C-cell tumors observed in rodent studies at high doses over extended periods.
 While the relevance to humans is uncertain, it is contraindicated in patients with a personal or family history of medullary thyroid carcinoma or MEN 2 syndrome.
 Rare but serious risks include pancreatitis (less than 0.5% incidence), gallbladder disease (gallstones and cholecystitis), and acute kidney injury — which is typically secondary to dehydration from persistent vomiting or diarrhea rather than a direct drug effect.
 Patients with a history of diabetic retinopathy should be monitored carefully, as rapid blood sugar improvement can temporarily worsen existing retinopathy.

-Ozempic costs approximately $935-$1,050/month retail.
-Insurance coverage varies; prior authorization is common.
+Without insurance, brand-name Ozempic pricing is frequently cited as a barrier; coverage varies and prior authorization is common.
 Off-label weight loss prescribing is widespread but not FDA-indicated — Wegovy is the approved weight-loss formulation.

-The retail price of Ozempic without insurance coverage is approximately $900 to $1,000 per month, depending on the pharmacy, geographic location, and specific dose strength prescribed.
-With commercial insurance coverage for a documented type 2 diabetes indication, most patients pay significantly less — often $25 to $150 per month after copay or coinsurance is applied.
-Novo Nordisk offers a manufacturer savings card program that can reduce the out-of-pocket cost to as low as $25 per month for eligible commercially insured patients who meet the program criteria.
+Without insurance, brand-name Ozempic pricing is frequently cited as a barrier and varies by pharmacy, geographic location, and specific dose strength prescribed.
+With commercial insurance coverage for a documented type 2 diabetes indication, most patients pay considerably less after copay or coinsurance, and Novo Nordisk offers a manufacturer savings card program that can sharply reduce out-of-pocket costs for eligible commercially insured patients who meet the program criteria.

 Medicare Part D covers Ozempic for type 2 diabetes with prior authorization, though coverage specifics and formulary placement vary by plan.
 The Inflation Reduction Act's diabetes medication pricing provisions have helped reduce out-of-pocket costs for Medicare beneficiaries.
 Medicaid coverage varies by state but is generally available for type 2 diabetes patients with appropriate clinical documentation and, in some states, prior authorization demonstrating that first-line treatments like metformin were tried first.